Boo hag

-A boo hag is a mythical creature in the folklore of the Gullah culture.
-It is a locally created unique contribution to the worldwide hag folklore based on the syncretic belief system of Gullah culture.
+A boo hag is a mythical creature in the folklore of the Gullah Geechee people in Georgia, part of African-American folktales.
+It is a locally created, unique contribution to the worldwide hag folklore based on the syncretic belief system of Gullah or Hoodoo cultures.

-The legend
+Stories

-According to the legend, boo hags are similar to vampires.
+In Gullah folklore, boo hags are similar to vampires.
 Unlike vampires, they gain sustenance from a person's breath, as opposed to their blood, by riding their victims.
+Hags who were "witches" sold their souls to the devil and had the power to change into animals and insects and drain their victims' spiritual essence.